JWesleySM/Whiro/README.md

 $ LLVM_INSTALL_DIR=</path/to/llvm/>
 $ LLVM_BIN=$LLVM_INSTALL_DIR/bin
 ```
-For example, if you built LLVM from source the commands above, the paths will be like:
+For example, if you built LLVM from source using the commands above, the paths will be like:
 ```
 $ LLVM_INSTALL_DIR=/path/to/llvm-project/build
 $ LLVM_BIN=/path/to/llvm-project/build/bin